b4bekkie/Bekkie-etstate/README.md

 - Users can easily connect with landlords or property owners through WhatsApp.
 A dedicated chat button allows users to initiate a conversation with the landlord, making the communication process convenient.

-### 2. Property Location via Google Maps
+### 2. Property Location via React-leaflet Map

-- Property listings include integrated Google Maps to display the exact location of each property.
+- Property listings include integrated React-leadlet openstreet Map to display the exact location of each property.
 Users can explore the neighborhood, nearby amenities, and assess the property's surroundings.

 ### 3. Advanced Search Functionalities